AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data between Alibaba Cloud Object Storage Service (OSS) buckets/Prerequisites.md

 ## Create a destination bucket {#section_p11_xff_qfb .section}

+Create a destination bucket, which is used to store the migrated data.
+For more information, see [Create a bucket](../intl.en-US/Quick Start/Create a bucket.md#).

 ## Create and authorize a RAM user {#section_oss_y3f_qfb .section}

 1. Log on to the [RAM console](https://ram.console.aliyun.com).